 Use backup heating systems (French only) according to manufacturer instructions.

-Be vigilant if you use a wood-burning (French only) unit and constantly monitor the fireplace or stove.
+If you use a wood-burning (French only) unit, constantly monitor the fireplace or stove.

 Make sure that the chimney outlet is not blocked by accumulated snow.

 If there is a power outage, see the steps to take in the event of a power outage.
 It is also important to know how to use your generator (French only) safely.